ViniciusmDias/Functional-Light-JS/manuscript/ch5.md

 var y = foo( 3 );
 ```

-In this trivial program, it is immediately clear that calling foo (the cause) with value `3` will have the effect of returning the value `6` that is then assigned to `y` (the effect).
-There's no ambiguity here.

 Neste programa trivial, é imediatamente claro que chamar foo (a causa) com o valor `3` terá o efeito de retornar o valor `6` que é então atribuído a `y` (o efeito).
 Não há ambiguidadae aqui.

-But now:

 Mas agora: